Dewberry/stormcloud/README.md

-# storm-sniffer
+# stormcloud
-Sniffs Historical Grids for storms
+Creates datasets for hydrologic modeling in the cloud.